 Kim Rocco, School Nurse at Sunny Hills Elementary

-I am at Sunny Hills Elementary Monday through Friday.Hours: 8:30 - 4 PMMy Health Room Specialist - Gosia Olzsta - is available in the health room Monday thru Friday.
+I am at Sunny Hills Elementary Monday through Friday.Hours: 8:30 - 4 PMMy Health Room Specialist - Gosia Olzsta - is available in the health room Monday thru Friday through April 6, 2018.
+After that time, we will be interviewing for a new health room specialist at Sunny Hills.

 Please feel free to contact me at Sunny Hills Elementary by calling 425-837-7408.
 You can email me at firstname.lastname@example.org also.
 I look forward to hearing from you should you have any questions or concerns. [:)]